Champions League quarterfinals: One key battle in each game

 In the next few days the Champions League quarterfinals will excite as the mini tournament in Portugal begins.

 Man City beat Real Madrid 4-2 on aggregate to reach the last eight and Pep Guardiola’s boys will be confident but wary after Lyon dumped out Juventus in the Round of 16.
 Bayern v.
 Barcelona should be all-out attack, while Atletico v.
-Leipzig will be full of grit and Atalanta and PSG could end up 6-5 to either team as two free-flowing attacks collide.
+Leipzig will be full of grit.

 Lisbon, Portugal will host the Champions League games from the quarterfinal stage onwards, and there will be one heck of a show over the next few days.